 4. Small Rubber and Composite Parts

-Rubber hoses, seals, and composite materials are tough to break down for reuse.
+Rubber hoses, seals, and composite materials are difficult to process for reuse.
 Since they consist of mixed compounds, recycling them is not cost-effective.

 Also Read: Car Recycling 101: How Your Old Car Can Help the Environment